artgon/artgon.github.com/_posts/2013-08-01-introducing-objectify-scala.md

 rather a point-form list of benefits that we've observed in the last year.

 - It's very simple -- there's no magic and less than 1000 lines of code
-- Single Responsibility and Encapsulation -- many small classes that are do not directly depdendent, easy to reason about, and do exactly one thing.
+- Single responsibility and encapsulation -- many small classes that are do not directly depdendent, easy to reason about, and do exactly one thing.
 - Dependency injection without singletons -- useful for classes that only require request scope